DevthanAI/VenterGPT/README.md

 ## PLEASE READ this before running each file

 1. For `shakespeare-prac.ipynb`, change dtype to float16 in `train.py`.
 2. For `openweb-prac.ipynb`, make sure you have enough disk space.
 The default Colab disk space is 30GB, so it will be likely you need to upgrade to Colab Pro for more disk space.
+For the runtime, select high RAM.